dylan-jayatilaka/dylan-jayatilaka.github.io/_posts/2014-09-21-particles-in-boxes.md

 The last equality follows from noting that the cross terms are complex conjugates.
 Therefore this wavefunction *does not have a constant probability density*.
-There is no explicit rule to forbid such a wavefunction, but it does not quite agree with what we might have expected (see Q10).
+There is no explicit rule to forbid such a wavefunction, but it does not quite agree with what we might have expected.

 **This question illustrates a very important point about quantum mechanics:**